Categories Water Quality

 When you purchase a new home, what do you do first?

-• What should I do to cut my expenses and save the money for the mortgage?
+• What should I do to cut my expenses and save money for the mortgage?

 • What can I do to improve my house?

-• How to maintain my house to minimize repair costs in long run?
+• How do I maintain my house to minimize repair costs in the long run?

 • Is it safe to drink from the tap?

-Sometimes after you move in you realize that your water smells bad or tastes unpleasant, especially if you move from one state to another you will defiantly feel that water is different!!!!
+Sometimes after you move in you realize that your water smells bad or tastes unpleasant, especially if you moved from one state to another — you will definitely feel that the water is different!
+According to the U.S. Environmental Protection Agency, water quality varies dramatically by region, and Central Florida and California are no exception.

 drinking water